vwxyzjn/torchtitan/gke-volcano/README.md

 ## Setup Volcano job task,
 job file is under gke-volcano/a3mega-job.yaml

-### Update the following, line 22 replicas=1 for master, line 128, adjust for number of workers.
-Altogether is total number of A3mega nodes, one for master
+### Update the job file
+line 22 replicas=1 for master, line 128, adjust for number of workers.
+Altogether is total number of A3mega nodes, one for master, n-1 for workers
 ### The default training parameters files:
 Deepseek v3 16b: torchtitan/models/deepseek_v3/train_configs/deepseek_v3_16b.toml